 We are now working towards our Gold Award.
 Click on the link to find out more about this:

 In Summary, children’s rights underpin everything that we do at Allen Edwards.
-We are now committed to ensuring that through policy (could we name and hyperlink to specific policies here?), practise and ethos, we are a Rights Respecting School.
+We are now committed to ensuring that through policy (click here to see our policies), practise and ethos, we are a Rights Respecting School.

 Allen Edwards School Values

 The United Nations Convention on the Rights of the Child

 The United Nations Convention on the Rights of the Child, or UNCRC, is the basis of all of Unicef’s work.
 It is the most complete statement of children’s rights ever produced and is the most widely-ratified international human rights treaty in history.